Kingsbury Commitment: Continued monopoly

 Consequently, AT&T was able to consolidate its control over both the most profitable urban markets and long-distance traffic.

 All telephone networks in the United States were nationalized during World War I from June 1918 to July 1919.
 Following re-privatization, AT&T resumed its near-monopoly position.
 The Willis Graham Act of 1921 allowed AT&T to acquire more local telephone systems with the genial oversight of the Interstate Commerce Commission (ICC), effectively declaring the telephone business as a natural monopoly.
 By 1924, the ICC approved AT&T's acquisition of 223 of the 234 independent telephone companies.
 Between 1921 and 1934, the ICC approved 271 of the 274 purchase requests of AT&T. With the creation of the Federal Communications Commission by the Communications Act of 1934, the government regulated the rates charged by AT&T.

 In 1956, AT&T and the Justice Department agreed on a consent decree to end an antitrust suit brought against AT&T in 1949.
 Under the decree, AT&T restricted its activities to those related to running the national telephone system and agreed to license patents it had developed without royalties.

 In 1968, FCC regulators intervened when the Bell System tried to prevent a mobile communications system, the Carterfone, from connecting to telephone lines.
 That decision established the principle that customers could connect any lawful device to the telephone network, even to offer a competing service.
 In the mid 1970s, emerging long-distance competitors like MCI and Sprint faced the same tactic of denying interconnection, which regulators quashed, followed by a series of efforts by the Bell System phone companies to escalate the costs of interconnection as an indirect means of excluding competition.
 These battles resulted a large amount of antitrust litigation and ultimately led to the 1982 breakup of the Bell System.

-In 1982, AT&T and the Justice Department agreed on tentative terms for settlement of antitrust suit filed against AT&T in 1974, under which AT&T divested itself of its local telephone operations, which became known as the "Baby Bells."
+In 1982, AT&T and the Justice Department agreed on tentative terms for settlement of the antitrust suit filed against AT&T in 1974, under which AT&T divested itself of its local telephone operations, which became known as the "Baby Bells."
 In return, the Justice Department agreed to lift the restrictions on AT&T activities contained in the 1956 consent decree.